 The input key shall be the 256-bit selected key in Step 1 of clause 6.3.5.2.

-The DCR confidentiality keystream is set to L least significant bits of the output of the KDF, where L = the length of the RSC + the length of the PRUK ID.
+The DCR confidentiality keystream is set to L least significant bits of the output of the KDF, where L = the length of the RSC + the length of the UP-PRUK ID.

-NOTE: If PRUK ID is in NAI format, the length of the PRUK ID is determined by the username part of the PRUK ID.
+NOTE: If UP-PRUK ID is in NAI format, the length of the UP-PRUK ID is determined by the username part of the UP-PRUK ID.

 A.6 Calculation of MIC value for discovery message